johnstonskj/rust-xml_dom/README.md

 1. It maintains a reasonable separation between the node type traits and the tree implementation using opaque an `RefNode` reference type.
-1. Where possible the names from IDL are used with minimal conversion, however some redundant suffixes (`_data`, `_node`) have been reduced for brevity/clarity.
+1. Where possible the names from IDL are used with minimal conversion.
-1. This leads to a replication of the typical programmer experience where casting between the node traits is required.
+1. This leads to a replication of the typical DOM programmer experience where casting between the node traits is required.
 This is supported by the `xml_dom::convert` module.

-# Example
+## Example

 ```rust
 use xml_dom::level2::*;